arthurchan1111/tournament/README.md

   $ vagrant ssh
   ```
   Change the directory again to vagrant/*

 2. Change the directory into vagrant/tournament/

 3. Type in the command:

   ```
   $ psql
   ```

 4. Type in the following command:

   ```
   $ \i tournament.sql
   ```
  Or open up tournament.sql file and copy & paste all the contents in the file. (**Note:** This will delete any database named tournament)

-5. Exit out of the SQL environment using
+5. Exit out of the SQL environment using:
   ```
   $ \q
   ```

 6. Start the unit tests to see if everything is working with:
   ```
   $ python tournament_test.py